-Introduction to Personal Computers
+CS 0001 1 hour Introduction to Personal Computers-Apple

 An introductory course in personal computers to acquaint the student with the operation of a microcomputer system.
-Word processing, file management and simulation programs are used by the students to develop an appreciation of the kinds of problems a computer can handle.
+Word processing, spreadsheet processing, file management and simulation programs are used by the student to develop an appreciation of the kinds of problems a computer can handle.
 All course activity is conducted in the microlab.
-Each student uses a microcomputer for approximately twelve hours.
+Each student uses the microcomputer for approximately fifteen hours.